Mai Kragballe Nielsen

 Mai Kragballe Nielsen (born 15 December 1997) is a Danish handball player who currently plays for IK Sävehof.

 She has previously played for FCM Håndbold, København Håndbold, Randers HK, and Neptunes de Nantes.
 Her senior debut came in 2015 for FCM Håndbold.

+In the 2024-25 season she scored the second most goals in the Danish league with 243, only behind København Håndbold's Tabea Schmid.

 She has represented Denmark on several youth levels.